Multi-point Green's functions for SLE and an estimate of Beffara

-\begin{corollary} Fix $0 \le t' \le t < \infty$.
-Then a connected component $I$ of $\imax_{t'}$ separates $z$ from $w$ in $H_{t'}$ if and only if the number of elements of $\mathcal{D}_t$ contained in $I$ is odd. \end{corollary} \begin{proof} The `only if' direction is precisely Corollary \ref{oddCor}.
-Thus we wish to show that if the number of elements of $\mathcal{D}_t$ contained in $I$ is odd then $I$ separates $z$ from $w$.
+This general topological lemma has the following consequence in our setting.
+To simplify notation, we will define $\mathcal{D}_t = \mathcal {D}_{H_t}(z,w,\imax)$. \begin{corollary} Fix $0 \le t' \le t < \infty$.
+Then a connected component $I$ of $\imax _{t'}$ separates $z$ from $w$ in $H_{t'}$ if and only if the number of elements of $\mathcal{D}_t$ contained in $I$ is odd. \end{corollary} \begin{pf} The ``only if'' direction is precisely Corollary~\ref{oddCor}.
+Thus we wish to show that if the number of elements of $\mathcal{D}_t$ contained in $I$ is odd, then $I$ separates $z$ from $w$.

 Assume not, so the number of elements of $\mathcal{D}_t$ contained in $I$ is odd but $I$ does not separate $z$ from $w$. $H_{t'} \setminus I$ has two components, one of which contains both $z$ and $w$.
 Consider any curve $\eta$ connecting $z$ to $w$.
 Without loss of generality assume that $\eta$ crosses each element of $\mathcal{D}_t$ exactly once by simply removing any portion of the curve between the first and last times that it crosses each element of $\mathcal{D}_t$.
-Since $\eta$ crosses each element of $\mathcal{D}_t$ contained in $I$ precisely once we know $\eta$ crosses $I$ an odd number of times and hence it must start and end in different components of $H_{t'}\setminus I$ which contradicts the fact that it connects $z$ to $w$. \end{proof}
+Since $\eta$ crosses each element of $\mathcal{D}_t$ contained in $I$ precisely once, we know $\eta$ crosses $I$ an odd number of times, and hence it must start and end in different components of $H_{t'}\setminus I$ which contradicts the fact that it connects $z$ to $w$. \end{pf}